-Simulink® Verification and Validation™ software can perform several types of coverage analysis.
+Simulink® Verification and Validation™ can perform several types of coverage analysis.

 Execution coverage is the most basic form of coverage.
-For each item, execution coverage determines whether or not the item is executed during simulation.
+For each item, execution coverage determines whether the item is executed during simulation.

 Condition coverage analyzes blocks that output the logical combination of their inputs (for example, the Logical Operator block) and Stateflow transitions.
 A test case achieves full coverage when it causes each input to each instance of a logic block in the model and each condition on a transition to be true at least once during the simulation, and false at least once during the simulation.
 Condition coverage analysis reports whether the test case fully covered the block for each block in the model.

 When you collect coverage for a model, you may not be able to achieve 100% condition coverage.
-For example, if you specify to short-circuit logic blocks, by selecting Treat Simulink Logic blocks as short-circuited in the Coverage Settings dialog box, you might not be able to achieve 100% condition coverage for that block.
+For example, if you specify to short-circuit logic blocks, by selecting Treat Simulink Logic blocks as short-circuited in the Coverage pane of the Configuration Parameters, you might not be able to achieve 100% condition coverage for that block.
 See Treat Simulink logic blocks as short-circuited for more information.

 For an example of condition coverage data in a model coverage report, see Conditions Analyzed.

 Modified condition/decision coverage analysis by the Simulink Verification and Validation software extends the decision and condition coverage capabilities.
 It analyzes blocks that output the logical combination of their inputs and Stateflow transitions to determine the extent to which the test case tests the independence of logical block inputs and transition conditions.

 A test case achieves full coverage for a block when a change in one input, independent of any other inputs, causes a change in the block output.

 A test case achieves full coverage for a Stateflow transition when there is at least one time when a change in the condition triggers the transition for each condition.